Pepe222808/desmos_music_calculator/README.md

 It should look something like this:
 ![image](https://github.com/user-attachments/assets/1850569b-dcdb-4397-894b-bd5557bc96aa)

-1. the braces of the sounds definition (f(x) = ...) may be pasted in wrong places so you just have to fix it yourself by putting one after the first "=" sign and one ath the end after removing the last comma.
+1. the braces of the sounds definition (f(x) = ...) may be pasted in wrong places so you just have to fix it yourself by putting one after the first "=" sign and one at the end after removing the last comma.
 2. then you have to fill both of the spotted places in lists of elements (a[...]) by putting any variable as a slider

 ![image](https://github.com/user-attachments/assets/a7b585d9-f27a-4510-8915-3b74bb7fb050)